sujapoo/TeachPortal/README.md

 o	Add rate limiting and security measures to prevent brute-force attacks.
 6. UI Improvements
 o	Enhance frontend UI with better styling and responsiveness.

+Unit Testing: This enhancement plan integrates unit testing for each security and functionality improvement to ensure that all enhancements are validated and verified systematically.
+Unit Testing for SSL/TLS Database Connection:
+Unit Testing for JWT Authentication:
+Unit Testing for Password Strength
+Unit Testing for UI Improvements
+Unit Testing for Error Handling

 7. API Endpoints
 8. 1.
 POST /api/auth/signup
 9. Registers a new teacher.
 Request Body: